If My Family Member is Inadmissible to Canada, Am I Inadmissible Too?

 What is Criminal Inadmissibility?

 Criminal inadmissibility is a term used to designate those who cannot enter Canada due to an offence(s) on their criminal record.
 However, not every offence makes one inadmissible.
-The criminal grounds of inadmissibility depends on the nature of one’s offence(s), as well as the number of offences one has on their records.
+The criminal grounds of inadmissibility depends on the nature of one’s offence(s), as well as the number of offences one has on one’s record.

-In determining whether you are criminally inadmissible or not, the immigration officer looks at your offence, determines its Canadian equivalency, and then determines the nature of this equivalent offence, which means the severity of the offence.
-There exists two natures in which the offence may fall into: non-serious criminality and serious criminality.
+In determining whether you are criminally inadmissible or not, the immigration officer looks at your offence, determines its Canadian equivalency, and then determines the severity of the offence.
+The offense may be one of two types: non-serious criminality or serious criminality.

 - An offence under a Federal Statute that is punishable by a maximum jail sentence of less than 10 years.